-Criteria updated on an Annual basis: Please refer to the Associate Degree Nursing Admissions Packet at www.manhattantech.edu for detailed information.
+Criteria updated on an Annual basis: Please refer to the Associate Degree Nursing Admissions Packet at manhattantech.edu for detailed information.

-- Successful Completion of prerequisites
+Successful Completion of prerequisites

-- o Anatomy & Physiology
+- Anatomy & Physiology

-- o Microbiology with Lab
+- Microbiology with Lab

-- o English Composition I
+- English Composition I

-- o Public Speaking
+- Public Speaking OR Interpersonal Communication

-- o Intermediate Algebra
+- Intermediate Algebra

 - Nutrition

-- o General Psychology
+- General Psychology

-- o Human Growth & Development
+- Human Growth & Development

 - Appropriate assessment scores

-- o Official copies of all high school and postsecondary education transcripts
+- Official copies of all high school and postsecondary education transcripts

-- o Submission of an Admissions Portfolio that contains all admission requirements
+- Submission of an Admissions Portfolio that contains all admission requirements

-- o A maximum of 10 credit hours from a PN certificate program will be transcripted to meet the AAS degree requirement.
+- A maximum of 10 credit hours from a PN certificate program will be transcripted to meet the AAS degree requirement.